 Take Your Meditation Space Outdoors

-It makes perfect sense to take a meditation practice outside, where you can soak up the sounds of the birds chirping and wind blowing through the trees.
-You can design it however you like (just be sure to include waterproof, outdoor-friendly pieces and materials), or you can go all-out for an afternoon of meditating with a space that’s outfitted with dreamy textiles, candles and vintage pieces, like this one created by Sian of Sian Loves.Continue to 6 of 11 below.
+It makes perfect sense to take a meditation practice outside, where you can soak up the sounds of the birds chirping and the wind blowing through the trees.
+You can design it however you like (just be sure to include waterproof, outdoor-friendly pieces and materials), or you can go all-out for an afternoon of meditating with a space that’s outfitted with dreamy textiles, candles, and vintage pieces, like this one created by Sian of Sian Loves.Continue to 5 of 10 below.

 Make It Light and Bright

 When you’re meditating, it can feel good to have some sunlight on your skin and a breeze coming in through a window.
 When crafting your meditation corner, try to place it next to a window, which is what Alexandra of To Vogue or Bust did in her own home.
-She styled this corner using a faux fur rug, woven pouf, a small ladder and meditation must-haves, like essential oil and a diffuser.Continue to 7 of 11 below.
+She styled this corner using a faux fur rug, woven pouf, a small ladder, and meditation must-haves, like essential oil and a diffuser.Continue to 6 of 10 below.

 Mimic a Professional Studio

-If you have a favorite studio where you like to meditate, you can borrow design aspects of that studio and bring them into your space.
-This professional studio, captured by Giulia of @mycitynotes, showcases pink Himalayan salt lamps, a myriad of meditation cushions and natural wood flooring, things that could be easily emulated at home.Continue to 8 of 11 below.
+If you have a favorite studio where you like to meditate, you can borrow the design aspects of that studio and bring them into your space.
+This professional studio, captured by Giulia of @guiliawrites, showcases pink Himalayan salt lamps, a myriad of meditation cushions, and natural wood flooring, things that could be easily emulated at home.Continue to 7 of 10 below.

 Rethink a Room

 You probably have that one room of your house that you don’t know how to decorate or simply isn’t used enough as a den or office.
 Consider transforming it into a full-scale meditation space, like the one that Jessica Robinson of @jessicalouisephotos__ created.
-It’s sweet and soothing in light colors, cushions that are ready to be pulled out at any time and meaningful objects on floating shelves.Continue to 9 of 11 below.
+It’s sweet and soothing in light colors, cushions that are ready to be pulled out at any time, and meaningful objects on floating shelves.Continue to 8 of 10 below.

 Go All-Out Bohemian

 Bohemian décor naturally lends itself to meditation spaces.
-You can pull together your best bohemian pieces to construct your own free-spirited meditation corner, including an eye-catching chair, tribal textiles and patterned pillows.
-Get inspired by this bohemian wonderland styled by The Wicked Boheme.Continue to 10 of 11 below.
+You can pull together your best bohemian pieces to construct your free-spirited meditation corner, including an eye-catching chair, colorful textiles, and patterned pillows.
+Get inspired by this bohemian wonderland styled by The Wicked Boheme.Continue to 9 of 10 below.

 Cozy It Up

 You should be at your most comfortable in your meditation space—after all, sometimes sitting cross-legged doesn’t exactly feel as relaxed as you’d think.
-Offer yourself a soft place to land by placing plush pillows, cushions and blankets in your space.
-Your couch can even double as your meditation headquarters, seen here through this heartwarming corner belonging to Alanna Rose.Continue to 11 of 11 below.
+Offer yourself a soft place to land by placing plush pillows, cushions, and blankets in your space.
+Your couch can even double as your meditation headquarters, seen here through this heartwarming corner belonging to Alanna Rose.Continue to 10 of 10 below.

 Create a Laid-Back Feel